 Graduate students may APPLY TO a certificate program ONLY during their first semester of graduate studies, OR prior to taking any classes that would satisfy the certificate program.
-You may apply by completing the Application to a Certificate Program (see form 09a below), having the certificate program advisor approve, paying the $75 application fee to Student Financial Services located in LC201, and submitting the form to Prof. Jose Ulerio in RH412A.
-The deadline for applying TO a certificate program is 5:00PM on Friday, October 31, 2014.
+You may apply by completing the Application to a Certificate Program (see form 09a below), having the certificate program advisor approve, and submitting the form with the $75 fee (checks only) to Prof. Jose Ulerio in RH412A.
+The deadline for applying TO a certificate program is 5:00PM on Friday, April 17, 2015.

 Once you've completed or are about to complete the courses that satisfy the certificate program you may use the Application for a Certificate (see form 09 below) to APPLY FOR the certificate.
-Once the form is completed and all necessary approvals are obtain, form must be submitted to Prof. Jose Ulerio in RH412A.
+Once the form is completed and all necessary approvals are obtain from the academic department, you must submit to Prof. Jose Ulerio in RH412A.
 Form 09 must be accompanied by a copy of the student's unofficial transcript highlighting the courses which are being used to satisfy the certificate requirements.
 For more information on the requirements of the certificates consult the latest University bulletin and/or your academic faculty adviser.
-You may apply for graduation through Self Service in Albert.
-After you've applied through Self Service you will need to submit the completed form to your academic adviser for approval before dropping off at Prof. Ulerio's office located in RH412A no later than 5:00PM on Friday, October 31, 2014.
+You may also apply for the certificate through Self Service in Albert.
+After you've applied through Self Service you will still need to submit the completed form to your academic adviser for approval before dropping off at Prof. Ulerio's office located in RH412A.